ECE-196/Final-Project/README.md

 This is where you and your team will place design documents, notes, research, etc.

-**Use the changelog to demonstrate your active participation and progress to us, this is how you are graded**
+We want to see your individual contributions and progress over time, so make sure each of you contribute substantially.
+We will look at the commit history to see your contributions.

 # Submission

 1. All your work!
-1. Updated changelog